 AWARDS AND GRANTS

-- O. Marvin Lewis Award for Best Essay for “The Play of Shadows,” 2009.
+- O. Marvin Lewis Award for Best Essay in Weber: The Contemporary West, for “The Play of Shadows,” 2009.

 - Gladys Krieble Delmas Foundation Grant, Baltimore Jazz History, 2009.

 - Loyola Center for the Humanities Grant, Aperio Baltimore Jazz History, 2009.

 - Loyola College Senior Sabbaticals: Spring, 1996; Spring, 2004; Spring, 2011.